miker704/Strife/patches.md

       - Added back the double routing of DmServerNavBar with initial rendering at '/$/channels/@me' and '/$/channels/@me/:dmServerId' this route here is taken to a secure route and checked to see if a user is a member of that dmServer rendering the dmServer navbar component again on this route allows a selected dmServer to be showm as selected.

+    - Added a new icon 'Show user profile' on the dmServer header navbar for dmServers that are explicitly one on one chats clicking it will show the other users profile card (will be added at a later date)

 #### User Security